ribhattacharya/Robot-Sensing-and-Estimation/README.md

 ## Color Classification and Recycling Bin Detection
 - Trained a probabilistic color model from given pixel data to distinguish among red, green, and blue pixels
-- Trained a probabilistic color model to recognize recycling-bin specific blue color and used it to segment unseen images into blue regions.
+- Trained a probabilistic color model to recognize recycling-bin specific blue color and used it to segment unseen images into blue regions using Gaussian Discriminant Analysis.
 Given the blue regions, detected blue recycling bins and formed a bounding box around each one

 ## Particle Filter SLAM
 - Implemented simultaneous localization and mapping (SLAM) using odometry, 2-D LiDAR scans, and stereo camera measurements from an autonomous car.
 Used the odometry and LiDAR measurements to localize the robot and build a 2-D occupancy grid map of the environment.